Royal Marines Cadets: History

+Investigation into sexual abuse

+In 2012 payouts made to victims of sexual abuse across all Cadet Forces totaled £1,475,844.
+In 2013 payouts totaled £64,782, and in 2014 payouts totaled £544,213.

+In 2017, a BBC Panorama episode entitled "Cadet Abuse Cover-Up" highlighted sexual abuse cases in the British Cadet Forces.
+In a 1979 case of sexual abuse of a 14 year old cadet in Hertfordshire, the boy's parents were dissuaded from reporting the offender to police by Sea Cadet officers in full uniform, who had visited their home.
+The offender was neither dismissed or suspended but instead promoted to oversee 10 cadet units in London.
+In the years 2012 to 2017 there were 28 allegations of sexual abuse made against SCC volunteers, including historical allegations.
+All 28 offenders were dismissed and referred to police.

 Organisation

 Royal Marines Cadets (SCC) are a sub-branch of the Sea Cadet Corps which created in 1955 on command of the Captain General Royal Marines and the Commandant General Royal Marines to be a Detachment of the Sea Cadet Corps, similar to the structure of the Royal Marines as part of the Royal Navy.
 The exception is Chatham Royal Marines Cadet Unit (formally RM VCC) which was established in 1903.
 The first Marine Cadet Detachment was opened in Bristol Adventure Unit.
 Marine Cadets was formed for "...sturdy, adventurous boys..."
 Sea Cadet Units may open a Royal Marines Cadets Detachment, who will use the same facilities, parade alongside Sea Cadets and fall under the command of the unit CO.
 Royal Marines Cadet Detachments wear the uniform of the Royal Marines with the exception of Commando qualification badges, and wear cadet specific insignia.
-They follow a much more land-based training programme, with emphasis on subjects such as Weapons Handling, Military Map Reading and Fieldcraft and low level tactics.

-Cadets or Cadet Force Adult Volunteers (CFAVs) wear the Royal Marines blue beret, with red tombstone patch behind the cap badge.
-RMC CFAVs who have completed either Royal Marines Commando training or the All Arms Commando Course at CTCRM Lympstone, are entitled to wear the Commando Green Beret, subject to written permission from the SRMO.
-Few Detachments are Male only due to staffing limitations, however, the majority also take female Royal Marines Cadets who make up 30% of the total complement of numbers.
-As of 6 July 2014, following a tri-partite RMC parade at Buckingham Palace in the presence of the late Duke of Edinburgh, in his capacity as Captain General Royal Marines and in celebration of the 350th anniversary of the formation of the Royal Marines, all RM Cadets from the CCF, SCC, RMVCC can be titled as His Majesty's Royal Marines Cadets.
-Prior to this, the SCC used the title 'Marine Cadets'.

-The Royal Marines Cadets of the SCC, CCF and VCC of over seen by the Royal Marines Cadet Council which meet every six months.
-The RMC Council is led by the Colonel Commandant Royal Marines Cadets – Brigadier Ged Salzano.
-All the 'flavours' of RM Cadets (SCC/CCF/VCC) are represented along with the RM Corps Secretariat, RM Corps Colonel, RMA, RMBS, Corps RSM, RMR RSM, CGRM Office.

-ORBAT

-National/HQ Level

-The operational head of the RM Cadets (SCC) is the Royal Marines Cadets Senior Staff Officer (RMCSSO) who is aided by Support Company Royal Marines Cadets and the Staff Royal Marines Officer (SRMO), who is a serving Royal Marines Warrant Officer or Colour Sergeant on secondment to the SCC as a Training Support Adviser.
-They are all responsible for overseeing the running of the RMC and reporting to the CSC.